An Improved Transfer Model: Randomized Transferable Machine: Related Work

-Feature-based transfer is one of the most effective methodologies for domain adaptation.
+Feature-based transfer learning methods have been widely studied in the last decade.
 The underlying intuition is that there exists a \emph{domain-invariant} feature representation across domains.
 One typical way of learning \emph{domain-invariant} feature representation is by constructing subspace.
-In \cite{pan2011domain}, Pan et al. propose to learn transfer components by minimizing MMD.
+In \cite{pan2011domain}, Pan et al. propose to learn the transfer component of different domains by minimizing the marginal distribution discrepancies measured by MMD.
 To model the domain shift dynamically, Gong et al. \cite{gong2012geodesic} propose to generate an infinite number of intermediate subspaces that lie between the source and target domains along the geodesic flow on a Grassmann manifold.
-To alleviate the computational issue of Gong et al. \cite{gong2012geodesic}, a subspace alignment method \cite{fernando2013unsupervised} that directly aligns the subspaces of different domains is developed.
-The following works consider diverse data properties in transfer.
-In \cite{long2013transfer}, Long et al. not only align the marginal distributions of different domains, but also align the conditional ones using pseudo target labels.
-Long et al. \cite{long2014transfer} further propose a transfer joint matching method jointly matching feature distributions and reweighting instances.
-In \cite{li2019locality}, Li et al. jointly take into account feature adaptation with distribution matching and sample adaptation with landmark selection.
+In order to alleviate the computational issue of \cite{gong2012geodesic}, Fernando et al. develop a subspace alignment method \cite{fernando2013unsupervised} that directly aligns the subspaces of different domains.
+Following studies consider diverse data properties in transfer.
+Long et al. \cite{long2013transfer} not only align the marginal distributions of different domains, but also align the conditional ones by using pseudo target labels.
+They further propose a transfer joint matching \cite{long2014transfer} method that jointly matches feature distributions and reweights instances.
 Sun et al. \cite{sun2016return} consider the second-order statistics to align domains.
-In \cite{ghifary2016scatter}, Ghifary et al. propose Scatter Component Analysis which is based on a geometric measure called scatter.
-It finds a feature representation that maximizes between-class separability and minimizes the discrepancy between the source and target domains through the scatter.
-Aiming to benefit from both the geometric property and the statistical property of data, Zhang et al. \cite{zhang2017joint} propose a joint geometrical and statistical alignment for visual transfer.
-Most recently, Wei et al. \cite{wei2019knowledge} propose to learn shared features based on a multiple manifolds assumption.
+Aiming at benefiting from both the geometric property and the statistical property of data, Zhang et al. \cite{zhang2017joint} propose a joint geometrical and statistical alignment for visual domain adaptation.
+Most recently, Wei et al. \cite{wei2019knowledge} propose to learn shared feature representations based on a multiple manifolds assumption.